bazelbuild/apple_support/README.md

 well as other rules like `cc_binary`, all use the toolchain provided by this repository when building on macOS.

-NOTE: This toolchain requires a full Xcode installation, not just the Xcode Command Line Tools.
-If you only need to build for macOS and don't want to require a full Xcode installation in your build, use the builtin Unix toolchain provided by Bazel.

-### bzlmod

-If you're using bzlmod with the `--crosstool_top` configurations you must expose the `local_config_apple_cc` repository to your project by putting this in your `MODULE.bazel`:
+If you're using bzlmod with Bazel 6 and the `--crosstool_top` configurations you must expose the `local_config_apple_cc` repository to your project by putting this in your `MODULE.bazel`:

 ```bzl
 apple_cc_configure = use_extension("@build_bazel_apple_support//crosstool:setup.bzl", "apple_cc_configure_extension")
 use_repo(apple_cc_configure, "local_config_apple_cc")
 ```

-### Incompatible toolchain resolution

-Bazel 7.x enabled a new discovery method for CC toolchains.
-With this new method you no longer need to pass any `--*crosstool_top` flags.
-Instead you just need to depend on `apple_support` and bazel automatically picks the right toolchain based on what you're building.
-If you have any issues with this you can temporarily disable it with `--incompatible_enable_cc_toolchain_resolution=false`.
-If you do please file an issue here.

-NOTE: If you're using bzlmod and depend on both `apple_support` and `rules_cc` in your `MODULE.bazel`, `apple_support`'s `bazel_dep` must come _before_ `rules_cc` in order to take precedence over the default CC toolchains.

 ## Toolchain configuration